stevenrskelton/build-action-file-receiver/README.md

 Use Ansible in your Github Actions instead of this.
 Ansible has secure file upload and lots of plugins for simple server-side actions.
 Downsides of Ansible:
 - need SSH running
-- SSH user needs full permissions to trigger all server-side actions
+- SSH user triggers server-side actions
 - SSH private key needs to be in Github

-If you are performing actions server-side after the file is uploaded, the Ansible user needs permissions to perform them, or execute scripts under a more priviledged user.
+If you are performing server-side actions after the file is uploaded, and don't want to grant Ansible user needs permissions to perform them, the actions need to be separate scripts outside of Ansible.
+This project is basically those server-side scripts, written in Java/JVM, with a small HTTP server attached.

-If there are more scripts server-side, and you want to write them in Java/JVM, then this code might be for you.
+Upload permissions are based around the ability to publish to Github Packages Maven.
+Server-side permissions are isolated on the server.

 ## Two Parts